Matthew Cox | Inside True Crime Podcast - Will Trump Go to Jail Is America Too Woke

 Go to, shoot, you go to Europe.

-Go to a lot of these countries.
+Go to a lot.

 I don't think you should shave down or fight woke by limiting information.